paymill/paymill-example-ios-parse-honeystore/README.md

       --data-binary @productDB.json \
       https://api.parse.com/1/batch
 ```
 This will create your database.
-After that open main.js and fill your private PAYMILL key, then run:
+After that, open main.js and fill your private PAYMILL key, then run:

 ```dos
    parse deploy